+Sooke's core values and guiding principles as set out in the 2019-2022 Council Strategic Plan are as follows:

-Sooke's Strategic Plan identifies six core values and guiding principles.
-These include effective governance, community well-being and safety, community vibrancy, long-term thinking, effective and consistent communication, and environmental leadership.
-The Districts goals are to build a reputable organization, demonstrate leadership in climate action, and manage long-term growth which enhancing community identity, vitality and safety.
+The Districts goals are to build a reputable organization, demonstrate leadership in climate action, and manage longterm growth which enhancing community identity, vitality and safety.
 These foundational directions are the guide for the PTMP.